-Note 35: Events after the Balance Sheet Date
+Note 36: Events after the Balance Sheet Date

-The annual accounts were authorised for issue on 29 September 2021.
+The annual accounts were authorised for issue on 23 June 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes to the accounts have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.